Where Will Your Path Lead?

 It’s never too early to start planning your time abroad.
-When you meet with faculty advisors, let them know you’re interested in international study, both on campus and beyond.
+When you meet with faculty advisors, let them know you’re interested in international learning, both on campus and beyond.
 As you begin planning, consider your goals and the benefits of going abroad.

 Why You Should Study Abroad

 Learn.
 Engage.
 Go places.